openrndr/openrndr-guide/docs/Tutorial_Start.md

 ## Requirements ##

- * A computer running Windows 7+ or MacOSX 10.10+
+ * A computer running Windows 10 (older versions may work but are untested) or MacOSX 10.10+
- * Java 8 JDK installed
+ * Java 8 or 9 JDK installed
  * [IntelliJ Idea](Tools_IntelliJIdea) Community or Enterprise edition

 ## Creating a new project